GOVERNANCE

 AP Risk Map (Management System)

-• Identification and Systematization of Corruption Risks That May Occur (Corruption Risk Map)
+- Identification and management systematization of Corruption Risks that may occur (Corruption Risk Map)

 Declaration by CEO